Last updated March 23, 2021

-As a student at Morningside College, you are responsible for your academic journey.
-Students with disabilities have the same responsibility as other students to follow the College’s general policies and guidelines regarding standards of conduct.
+As a student at Morningside University, you are responsible for your academic journey.
+Students with disabilities have the same responsibility as other students to follow the University’s general policies and guidelines regarding standards of conduct.
 As an adult, you are responsible for your own accommodation requests and disability-related decisions.

 Below are a few recommendations of how you can take responsibility in working with Disability Services: